-A tree protection zone, described in Article 280.12 of the Tollway Supplemental Specifications, is established using temporary fencing in order to protect the critical root area important to the trees' health.
+A tree protection zone, described in Article 280.12 of the Illinois Tollway Supplemental Specifications, is established using temporary fencing in order to protect the critical root area important to the tree's health.

 - This item to be used to protect trees from disturbance and from equipment traveling over the root zone.
-It shall be used for trees identified to be protected in the Tree Preservation Plans. - Tree protection may be erected for single trees, or around groups of trees, according to the judgment of the Designer. - Tree protection fence should be high visibility plastic or other approved material that can last through the duration of the protection period. - Construct as part of Initial Construction prior to starting grading.

-- Locate fence outside the drip line of the tree or trees to be saved, and in no case closer than 5 feet to the trunk of any tree. - Reference Standard Drawing K1 for additional information. - See Standard Specifications Section 201 Clearing, Tree Removal and Protection, Care and Repair of Existing Plant Material.
+It shall be used for trees identified to be protected in the Tree Preservation Plans. - Tree protection should be erected for single trees, or around groups of trees, according to the judgment of the Designer. - Tree protection fence shall be high visibility plastic or other approved material that can last through the duration of the protection period. - Tree protection shall be constructed as part of Initial Construction, prior to starting grading. - Locate fence outside the drip line of the tree or trees to be saved, and in no case closer than 5 feet to the trunk of any tree. - Reference Standard Drawing K1 for additional information. - See Standard Specifications Section 201 Clearing, Tree Removal and Protection, Care and Repair of Existing Plant Material.